 Does your website perform well in the search engines?
-If not, you need to learn how to build backlinks!
+If not, you need to learn how to create backlinks!
 Building backlinks is a fundamental part of SEO and essential for high rankings in the search engines.
-However, there’s no doubt that achieving relevant and high quality backlinks that will help your content to rank for your chosen keywords, is hard work.
+However, there’s no doubt that getting relevant and high-quality backlinks that will help your content to rank for your chosen keywords is hard work.

 This article is aimed at all levels.
 So those of you who already have some experience may wish to skip the first few items.